CMSgov/bluebutton-web-server/docker-compose/certstore/README.md

-# Put Blue Button Web Server's
-# Cert & Key here for TLS/SSL communication
-# with BFD Data server
+# Put BB2 server's cert & key for secured connection with BFD FHIR server

-# ca.cert.pem - certificate
+ca.cert.pem - certificate
-# ca.key.nocrypt.pem - private key
+ca.key.nocrypt.pem - private key

-# Ask for cert and key that works with the
+Ask for cert and key that works with the targeted BFD FHIR server.
-# targeted back end data server.